 Rensselaer is a somewhat small city located in the state of New York.
-With a population of 9,433 people and four constituent neighborhoods, Rensselaer is the 195th largest community in New York.
-Rensselaer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 9,212 people and four constituent neighborhoods, Rensselaer is the 195th largest community in New York.
+Much of the housing stock in Rensselaer was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Rensselaer isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rensselaer are a mix of both white- and blue-collar jobs.
-Overall, Rensselaer is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Rensselaer who work in office and administrative support (16.71%), healthcare (8.28%), and sales jobs (8.11%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rensselaer is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Rensselaer is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Rensselaer who work in office and administrative support (12.64%), healthcare (8.04%), and management occupations (7.53%).

-Rensselaer is a somewhat ethnically-diverse city.
+Rensselaer is a very ethnically-diverse city.
 The people who call Rensselaer home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rensselaer residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rensselaer include German, Italian, English, and Dutch.
+The greatest number of Rensselaer residents report their race to be White, followed by Asian.
+Important ancestries of people in Rensselaer include Irish, German, Italian, French, and English.

 The most common language spoken in Rensselaer is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Spanish.